 - 0 points

-Availability Location Mode Non-standard teaching period Online Online Semester 1 Online Online Semester 2 Online Online
+Availability Location Mode Non-standard teaching period Online Online flexible Semester 1 Online Online flexible Semester 2 Online Online flexible

 Supplementary assessment is not available in this unit.